robert-bo-davis/laravel-books-api/readme.md

 * `make shell` - Get a bash prompt on the dev environment.
 * `make composer-update` - Runs composer update to update requirements.
 * `make seed` - Seeds the database of a running dev environment.
-* `make generate-api-docs` - Generates api documentation after updates to api. **This should be run on a fresh dev environment in conjunction with `make seed`.**

 ## License